 United Way of Cumberland County (UWCC) recognizes that lasting change is achieved by addressing the underlying causes of problems.
 In order to make the greatest long-term impact and improve lives, United Way partners with local nonprofit agencies to fund programs that address education, financial stability, health and basic critical needs.

-For 2017 – 2018, the UWCC Board of Directors has approved the following goals pertaining to the allocation of donor contributions:
+The UWCC Board of Directors approved the following goals pertaining to the allocation of donor contributions:

 EDUCATION: Helping children succeed in school (K-12).